Bob McNally

 Alan Fleischmann

-Tell me a little bit about advice you give you know, you're the father of three beautiful young adults.
-You are the uncle of Jiminy, you are the employer of several.
-We know when you're looking at this very, very uncertain world right now with all the you know all the fearful things when you think about it from challenges to our climate to challenges to our society to divisiveness, you know, whether you whether you believe one thing or another, you know, what do you tell young people actually?
-And how do you encourage them to take action to be an entrepreneur, to get involved in public life?
-Or to be a business person who can, you know, make capitalism work?
-You know, what are you doing?
-Or a thought leader?
-What do you do?
-And how do you do it?
-How do you actually figure out what to say to those who may want to follow you and be an entrepreneur or those who look at you from a subsidy point of view and want to jump in the energy field?
-Or those who look at you as someone who tries to move the agenda of change forward?
-Yeah, what do you tell young people?
-Because I would say young people are a lot less inspired by heroes than maybe when you were younger?
+Tell me a little about the advice you give.
+You're the father of three beautiful young adults, you're an uncle, you're the employer of several.
+When you look at this very uncertain world right now — with all the fearful things, from challenges to our climate to challenges to our society to divisiveness — what do you tell young people?
+How do you encourage them to take action, to be an entrepreneur, to get involved in public life, or to be a business person who can make capitalism work, or a thought leader?
+How do you figure out what to say to those who may want to follow you and be an entrepreneur, or who look at you and want to jump into the energy field, or who look at you as someone who tries to move the agenda of change forward?
+What do you tell young people?
+Because I'd say young people are a lot less inspired by heroes than maybe when you were younger.

 Bob McNally

-Yeah, well, I want to keep this light and positive here.
-But as you know, I see things in historical and cyclical terms.
-And it's just, I think, the case that as you and I sit here in our late 50s, let's just put it that way, without disclosing too much.
+Yeah.
+Well, I want to keep this light and positive, but as you know, I see things in historical and cyclical terms.
+As you and I sit here in our late 50s — let's just put it that way, without disclosing too much —

 Alan Fleischmann